Xerren09/Sons-Of-The-Forest-Companion-Rescue-Tool/README.md

 ### Teleporting
 __Manually setting a companion's position may result in them glitching out of the map, or stuck in an object.
 Be careful and back up your save before messing with this.__

-Changing the values here will make the given companion to teleport to the given location.
+Changing the values here will make the given companion teleport to the given location.
 This can be particularly useful when they are stuck at a weird position, or have completely disappeared.

 #### Move to position
-This will move them to the given position entered the input boxes.
+This will move them to the given position entered into the input boxes.

 #### Move to player position